Have you considered becoming a beekeeper?

 Read this article to learn how to perform a swarm split.

 When food is not in bloom, it will be important to feed your bees equal parts sugar and water.
 You only have to do that in early spring, late fall, and over the winter.
-In the winter, you’ll want to add a piece of fondant as well to help keep them from starvation over the long winter months.
+In the winter, you’ll have to add a piece of fondant as well to help keep them from starvation over the long winter months.

 So that is how you can catch free honeybees and become a beekeeper without a large financial investment.